5 Supplements We Became Obsessed With This Year

 5. CBD oil.

 CBD is all the rage in the wellness world; you'll find it on the drink menu at trendy Brooklyn cafes, in artisanal chocolates, and infused in a whole line of topical products from CW Hemp.
 CBD is the sister molecular to TCH—the main psychoactive compound in marijuana—but unlike its counterpart, it doesn't get you high.
 It does, however, still contain a plethora of neuroprotective, adaptogenic, and antioxidant healing properties.
-It's shown promise for conditions like chronic pain, seizure disorders, anxiety, and insomnia and is legal in all 50 states.
+It's shown promise for conditions like chronic pain, seizure disorders, anxiety, and insomnia.
 We can all expect to see more about CBD in 2018.

 Ready to try some CBD oil?
 Here's a CBD-infused lavender hot chocolate to get you started.